Vittoria Lopes: Background, career highlights, quotes

 Lopes’ opening performances in half-distance racing also suggest a future in long-form racing – she finished seventh in the inaugural PTO Canadian Open in 2022, a showing that earned her a captain’s pick berth on Team International in that year’s Collins Cup.

-This spring has seen her also claim gold at Escape from Alcatraz, with the 1.5-mile swim back to shore playing right into this water baby’s hands.
+2023 also saw her claim gold at Escape from Alcatraz, with the 1.5-mile swim back to shore playing right into this water baby’s hands.

 How old is Vittoria Lopes?